NathanToneNg/Thermal-Modeling-in-Matlab/clarifications.md

 # 10: Graphing Settings:
 	* Isosurface option applies for 3D case only: Will plot Isosurfaces for every 10th percentile
 	* Saving the movie will have the program save the movie as recentTestMovie.avi in your MATLAB folder.
 Drag this into the MATLAB Command Window to bring the movie to the workspace, and use * movie(recentTestMovie) * to play it.

+# 11: Room Temperature Settings:
+	* The option for constant time allows the user run the program slightly faster than otherwise, assuming the room temperature remains at an approximately constant temperature.
+	* The room temperature function should be written in the form of an anonymous function in matlab.
+For example, f(x) = 10 + 3x^2 should be written as ‘@(x)10 + 3*(x^2)’